Join one of USI's political science student organizations to network with other students in the major, as well as alumni and working professionals.

 USI's Political Science program offers:

 Your political science courses will be led by experienced faculty (never graduate students), with small class sizes that promote interaction.
 The Government, Law and Diplomacy concentration prepares you for a variety of careers in government, law, education, business and journalism.

 USI's Political Science program stands out for its strong internship opportunities.
 You can choose from two types of internships:

 In addition, you can design an independent research project on a political science subject of your own choosing, culminating in a political science thesis paper.

 Learn about potential careers in political science from the American Political Science Association.

 To find out how USI's Political Science degree program can prepare you for career and graduate school opportunities, contact USI Admission at 800-467-1965.

 Legislative Internship with Indiana State Legislature

-Political Science alumnus Evan Eagleson got his first full-time job as legislative assistant with the State of Indiana House of Representatives after completing an internship with the House of Representatives in the Spring of 2017.
+Political Science alumnus Evan Eagleson got his first full-time job as legislative assistant with the State of Indiana House of Representatives after completing an internship with the House of Representatives.
 Watch the video to learn more about his experience as an intern.